-Well, as of Saturday, I am officially Mrs. Fairbanks!
+On an unrelated note, I am officially Mrs. Fairbanks as of Saturday!
 Everything about my wedding weekend was perfect and the weather was phenomenal.
 I’m sad that it’s already over, but am glad we have still have the reception to look forward to this September in Michigan.
 It’ll be a bigger party with all the family and more friends.
 Then, the celebration will continue with our honeymoon next April.
 It’s kind of nice to spread things out like this, otherwise I think I’d be even more sad about everything being over.
 All in all, I am very blessed.
-Anyway, I’ll be sharing some photos soon, but meanwhile, I have a recipe for you all to enjoy.
-It’s my first pressure cooker recipe too!

-- 1 Tbsp grass-fed tallow, plus more if needed
+- 1 Tbsp grass-fed butter, ghee or coconut oil, plus more if needed

 - 2 lb pork shoulder roast, string removed if necessary

 - 16 oz jar Barcelona Sauces #7 Green Sauce

 - Melt butter, ghee or coconut oil in the pressure cooker over medium heat.
 Add the onion, garlic and poblano pepper.
 Saute a few minutes, until onion is translucent and pepper has softened.
 Remove from pan and set aside.

 - In the pressure cooker again, add a bit more butter, ghee or coconut oil.
 Season the pork shoulder with sea salt and pepper and add to the pressure cooker.
 Sear a few minutes on each side.
 Then, add the onion mixture back to the pressure cooker, along with the green sauce and lime juice.